Death of Wichian Klanprasert: Subsequent investigation

 Despite assurances by then-Police Commissioner Comronwit Toopgrajank that the case would be taken seriously, as of April 2017 Vorayuth had yet to be indicted, as his lawyers had repeatedly postponed summons by the Attorney-General, claiming illness, overseas business and unfair treatment, and the statute of limitations expired for several charges.

 In April 2017, Vorayuth failed for the eighth time to appear in court to answer the charges against him, citing work commitments.

-On 28 April 2017 the Criminal Court approved an arrest warrant for Vorayuth, however he had already fled to Singapore, where he abandoned his private jet.
+On 28 April 2017 the criminal court approved an arrest warrant for Vorayuth, however he had already fled to Singapore, where he abandoned his private jet.
 Interpol confirmed that Vorayuth left Singapore on 27 April.
 Thai police requested that his Thai passport be cancelled and this was done in early May 2017.

 On 28 August 2017 Interpol, at the request of the Thai police, issued a red notice for the arrest of Vorayuth.

 Dismissal of charges

-On 24 July 2020, the Royal Thai Police confirmed that all charges against Vorayuth had been dropped on instructions from the Thai Attorney General, but indicated that case could be reopened if new evidence was discovered.
+On 24 July 2020, Thai police confirmed that all charges against Vorayuth had been dropped on instructions from the Thai Attorney General, but indicated that case could be reopened if new evidence was discovered.
 The Attorney General did not elaborate or provide any explanation for dropping the case.
-Deputy police spokesperson Kissana Phathanacharoen denied that the Yoovidhya family's wealth had played any part in the decision to drop the charges.
+Deputy police spokesman Kissana Phathanacharoen denied that the Yoovidhya family's wealth had played any part in the decision to drop the charges.
 News of this development led to significant public outcry and criticism from Thai academics, and a movement to boycott Red Bull products, including trending Twitter hashtags like #BossYoovidhya.

 A leaked copy of the prosecutor's report revealed that a new review conducted in 2017 concluded that the Ferrari's speed was only 76.17 km/h, under the road's 80 km/h speed limit, and two eyewitnesses testified that Wichian had been driving erratically.
 The report stated that, since Vorayuth's actions were not negligent and Wichian's driving had been a contributory factor in his own death, there was no basis for a Section 291 criminal charge for negligence leading to death.

-On 27 July 2020, the Royal Thai Police announced that Police Commissioner Chakthip Chaijinda had launched an internal investigation into irregularities with this case.
+On 27 July 2020, Thai police announced that Police General Jakthip Chaijinda had launched an internal investigation into irregularities with this case.
 Wichian's surviving brother expressed his dismay at the outcome, indicating frustration with the sense of impunity in Thailand's criminal justice system for wealthy and well-connected Thais.

-On 29 August 2024, Police General Somyot Poompanmoung, the former commander of the Royal Thai Police, was indicted along with former Deputy Attorney General Nate Naksuk and six others for conspiring to alter the recorded speed of Vorayuth's Ferrari at the time of the incident.
+On 29 August 2024, Somyot Poompanmoung, the former commander of the Royal Thai Police, was indicted along with former Deputy Attorney General Nate Naksuk and six others for conspiring to alter the recorded speed of Vorayuth's Ferrari at the time of the incident.

 On 22 April 2025, the Associated Press reported former Deputy Attorney General Nate Naksuk was convicted and sentenced to three years in prison.
 Former prosecutor Chainarong Sangthongaram was convicted and sentenced to two years in prison.
 Both were convicted for abuse of power to help Vorayuth Yoovidhya avoid prosecution.
-The rest, including Somyot, were acquitted due to a lack of evidence.
+The rest, including former Police Chief Gen. Somyot Poompanmoung, were acquitted due to a lack of evidence.